-The O&M Manual shall be adjusted or revised at the end of the one (1) year warranty period, if needed, as a result of inspection findings and recommendations by the City.
+The O&M Manual for MR 1-9 shall be adjusted or revised at the end of the one (1) year warranty period, if needed, as a result of inspection findings and recommendations by the City.
 The revised O & M Manual shall be recorded against the property.

-List regularly scheduled maintenance on a separate checklist based on the facility's Operations & Maintenance Manual, and keep the checklist with this maintenance activity log.
+List regularly scheduled maintenance on a separate checklist based on the facility's O&M Manual for MR 1-9, and keep the checklist with this maintenance activity log.